Reviews You Can Rely On

 Credit: Amber King

-The second durability issue that we personally experienced several times is the squeeze bags breaking.
+The second durability issue we experienced several times while using the kit is breaking the squeeze bags.
+This design flaw should have been considered, given how the system works.
 The squeeze bags are used to collect water, then screw onto the Squeeze filter.
-You firmly squeeze the bags, pushing the collected dirty water through the system, to flow into your hydration bladder or water bottle.
-We like using this system in this way because of the flow rate while drinking isn't compromised.
-Alternatively, you can carry the squeeze bag with dirty water and drink right through the filter.
+You firmly squeeze the bags, pushing the collected dirty water through the filter to flow into your hydration bladder or water bottle.
+We like using this system in this way because the flow rate while drinking isn't compromised, but the bags weren't always strong enough to withstand the pressure needed to squeeze the water through the filter.
+Alternatively, you can carry the squeeze bag filled with dirty water and drink right through the filter.
+In either case, be aware of the bags breaking.

-sawyer squeeze backpacking water filter review - a look at where common bag failures originate. of the sawyer squeeze...
+sawyer squeeze - a look at where common bag failures originate. of the sawyer squeeze...

 A look at where common bag failures originate.
 Of the Sawyer squeeze products tested, this one offers the least number of failures due to its higher volume flow rate that reduces stress on the bag.